Read the transcript of the 'program update' video.

 Key outcomes for rural schools

-The program covers 200,000-plus students across 1,003 rural, remote and regional schools delivering on four key areas:
+The program covers 200,000-plus students across more than 1,000 rural, remote and regional schools delivering on four key areas:

 - Leading digital improvements by giving leaders the tools to better understand their school’s digital maturity and invest in skills development.

 - Enabling digital classrooms through upgrades to connectivity and learning spaces, and leveraging cloud technology.

 - Accessing digital tools to support teachers and students for a more customised education experience.

 - Making daily tasks easier by automating school management systems, and streamlining communication to parents and carers.

 School outcomes and impact

 Rural and remote schools are already starting to benefit from stronger, more responsive and reliable distance education platforms, quality and accessible teaching resources, expert digital support and training, and a reduction in administrative burden.